aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/comments/_index.md

 The response follows the same structure as the **Add a Comment** response.

+🔔 **Note**: The current v3.0 API does not support resizing or moving comment boxes.
+Visual adjustments (e.g., position, size) must be managed via cell formatting endpoints (see [Working with Cells](/cells/working-with-cells/)).

 **Delete a Comment**

 Remove a single comment by its index: